 What GAA says about their tuition: Included in the tuition fees are workbooks, textbooks, and daytime school trips.

-Not included in the tuition fees are the milk program, lunches, uniforms, school supplies
+Not included in the tuition fees are the milk program, lunches, uniforms, school supplies, over night field trips

 and musical instruments.